EQT

 • Surrogacy benefit

-• Life insurance (company paid)*
+• Life insurance (company-paid and employee-paid options)*

-• Accidental death and disability (company paid)*
+• Accidental death and disability (company-paid and employee-paid options)*

-• Short-term disability (company paid)*
+• Short-term disability (company-paid)*

-• Long-term disability (company paid)*
+• Long-term disability (company-paid)*

-• Business travel accident (company paid)*
+• Business travel accident (company-paid)*

 • Relocation assistance